Canon 800D vs Panasonic S1R

 | WiFi |

 It is notable that the S1R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic S1R (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 800D and the S1R are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the S1R does not have a direct predecessor.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Panasonic S1R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 800D: